Differential Privacy Analysis of Decentralized Gossip Averaging under Varying Threat Models: Abstract

 \section{Abstract}

-Fully decentralized training of machine learning models offers significant advantages in scalability, robustness, and fault tolerance.
-However, achieving differential privacy (DP) in such settings is challenging due to the absence of a central aggregator and varying trust assumptions among nodes.
-In this work, we present a novel privacy analysis of decentralized gossip-based averaging algorithms with additive node-level noise, both with and without secure summation over each node's direct neighbors.
-Our main contribution is a new analytical framework based on a linear systems formulation that accurately characterizes privacy leakage across these scenarios.
-This framework significantly improves upon prior analyses, for example, reducing the R\'enyi DP parameter growth from $O(T^2)$ to $O(T)$, where $T$ is the number of training rounds.
-We validate our analysis with numerical results demonstrating superior DP bounds compared to existing approaches.
-We further illustrate our analysis with a logistic regression experiment on MNIST image classification in a fully decentralized setting, demonstrating utility comparable to central aggregation methods.
+Achieving differential privacy (DP) guarantees in fully decentralized machine learning is challenging due to the absence of a central aggregator and varying trust assumptions among nodes.
+We present a framework for DP analysis of decentralized gossip-based averaging algorithms with additive node-level noise, from arbitrary views of nodes in a graph.
+We present an analytical framework based on a linear systems formulation that accurately characterizes privacy leakage between nodes.
+Our main contribution is showing that the DP guarantees are those of a Gaussian mechanism, where the growth of the squared sensitivity is asymptotically $O(T)$, where $T$ is the number of training rounds, similarly as in the case of central aggregation.
+As an application of the sensitivity analysis, we show that the excess risk of decentralized private learning for strongly convex losses is asymptotically similar as in centralized private learning.